Skip to main content

 • SleepAnalysisFeatures: Feature flags returned on successful initialization.

-• sleepStaging: Bool, smartAlarm: Bool, audioEvents: Bool, snoringDetection: Bool
+• sleepStaging: Bool, smartAlarm: Bool, audioEvents: Bool, snoringDetection: Bool, realTimeSleepStaging: Bool, apneaRiskDetection: Bool

 • AnalysisResult: Returned by stopAnalysis(at:).